googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Tests Reflective Responses:

 The round 3 aims to test your reflective responses.
 It means how well you respond to the query.
 It should be logical and also examine your presence of mind.
-Thus, take a pause for a few seconds, think, and then reply because whatever you say will be analysed.
+Thus, take a pause for a few seconds, think, and then reply because whatever you say will be analyzed.

 Taking Long Pauses:

 It is normal to take a pause to think and reply, but it makes no sense when you delve deep into pondering over an issue.
 Many candidates take long pauses and then reply.
-Afterwards, even if you give the right answer because you have to be logically correct in the stipulated time.
+Afterwards, even if you give the right answer you have to be logically correct in the stipulated time.

 Giving Incomplete Answers: